github/backup-utils/README.md

 Below is the two phase timeline we will follow to roll out the changes described above:

 * **Phase 1 (rolled out on 2023-11-30):** We have closed all open pull requests and issues (after reviewing each one and porting them to our internal repository if merited), and updated the repository settings so that new issues cannot be opened.
-Also, we have stop syncing code from our internal repository to this repository.
+Also, we have stopped syncing code from our internal repository to this repository.
   * As of 2023-11-30, you can still get a working copy of backup-utils by cloning the repository.
       But the code will not be updated in the repository; you can access updated versions of backup-utils via the [release page](https://github.com/github/backup-utils/releases).
 * **Phase 2 (rolling out 2024-02-20):** The backup-utils code will be removed and the repository will be used to host documentation for backup-utils.